davidksnider/Mathematics/README.md

 # Mathematics
-A collection of research and expository presentations.
+A collection of presentations and reports.
-For an optimal viewing experience, download pdfs and use Adobe Acrobat to present.
-This takes advantage of the fact that some presentations make use of Beamer's \pause feature.
+PDFs may be viewed within GitHub.
+For an optimal viewing experience of presentations, download PDFs and use Adobe Acrobat.
+This takes advantage of the fact that the presentations make use of Beamer's \pause feature.